 The Sondheim Public Affairs application will require that you have your UMBC Campus ID.
-Your Campus ID will be sent beginning in late October approximately five to seven business days after you have submitted your Common Application to UMBC.
+Your Campus ID will be sent approximately five to seven business days after you have submitted your Common Application to UMBC.
 We strongly encourage you to complete your undergraduate admissions package before November 1.
 This includes submission of your Common Application, high school transcript, and standardized test score results.

 You should prepare short essay answers of 300 words or less.
 The application will allow you to cut and paste your answer from your word processing software into the form.
 The questions you will need to answer are:

 - Describe a significant and meaningful public service experience you have had.
 Examples may include serving the community through volunteer work, taking on a leadership role in an organization or club, or another relevant experience.
 Relate the public service experience to your life currently and in the future.

 - What are your educational and career goals?

 You are also required to submit the documents listed below.
 These documents can be submitted as attachments to the application.
 The documents must be either in an Adobe PDF format or a Microsoft Word document.

 - Resume – outline your educational and career goals and highlights your extracurricular activities, including leadership positions, awards, and honors.

 - Writing Sample – provide an essay (maximum 3 pages) on a serious policy problem facing the United States or world.
 Why does this problem concern you, and what do you think should be done about it?
 Please provide a list of principal sources you cite.